marisacasillas/chatterlab/content/werld2025.md

 - Registration is currently OPEN (through 1 March 2025)
 - Please complete the registration request form [here](https://forms.gle/zoxRc9mhtU2u3mvi8)
-- NOTE: We plan to have this course open as possible.
+- NOTE: We plan to have this course as open as possible.
 In the unexpected case of overwhelming interest, we may need to limit live attendance.

 ## Course materials